angryweasel/managerreadme/README.md

 If I'm traveling, I will plan to have our 1o1 during our scheduled time, but on some occasions I may need to cancel if schedule and timezone oddities make our regular time impossible.
 Even if we need to cancel, I can always make time for a slack conversation or video f2f at some overlapping time.
 As a manager, I am here to serve you and your needs.
 A big and important part of my job is helping you to be successful, so use me for that as much as you want.

+### Your Role as a Leader
+Improving the quality culture in an organization like ours requires leadership.
+As testing and quality experts you will need to influence the team to change, improve, or add processes and tools to our systems.
+At times, you may need to change the mindset or beliefs of your team as you help them improve the way they approach making quality software.

+I am committed to helping you become better leaders, and we’ll talk about leadership and influence frequently during our 1o1s.
+I expect you to let me know your own leadership challenges, and I will do everything I can to help you succeed as you address those challenges.
+While I could use my position to add “weight” to your influence, I will step in only on very rare occasions.
+I am here for advice and ideas to help you as needed, but I have complete trust in you to lead your team from a quality point of view.

 ### How I manage
 I read a lot about management and leadership.
 Just like when I started reading testing books, I found that some had good ideas, some were awful, and some were in between.
 Eventually, I was able to discern good from bad from irrelevant; and more importantly, begin to form my own opinions.
 I'm not sure if the books guided me, or if I just had more acceptance for the books that aligned with my values and experiences.
 Nevertheless, my management and leadership philosophy cannot be explained without a few references to existing ideas.